rmrector/script.artwork.beef/README.md

 If you have multiple Kodi installations sharing a database, only enable the automatic processing on one of them.
 Don't use Artwork Beef's automatic processing with Artwork Downloader's full library mode.
-The results won't be terrible, but they'll step all over each other and take up time and network resources.
+The results won't be terrible, but they'll step all over each other and take up extra time and network resources.

 ### From NFO and image files